 My research has been used by development finance institutions and recipient governments to inform policy, and to adaptively course-correct ongoing investments and programs.
 My work has been featured in media outlets including BBC, Forbes, NPR, The Economist and The Guardian.

-I am an Associate Editor for Agricultural Economics, World Development, and Journal of Water Economics.
-I coordinate the Committee for Women in Agricultural Economics of the International Association of Agricultural Economics.
+I am an Associate Editor for Agricultural Economics, World Development, and Journal of Water Economics

 I can be reached at sbalasubramanya[at]worldbank[dot]org.